-arry K. Wong is arguably the most soughtafter motivational speaker in education today.
-More than a million teachers worldwide have heard his message.
-The March 2006 issue of Instructor magazine named him one of the twenty most admired people in education along with Maya Angelou, Hillary Clinton, and Oprah Winfrey.
-His other awards include the Distinguished Secondary Teacher Award, Science Teacher Achievement Award, Valley Forge Teacher's Medal, the Horace Mann League Outstanding Educator Award, and the first-ever, 2012 Lifetime Achievement Award from the National Teachers Hall of Fame.
+Here arry K. Wong mesmerized audiences around the world for decades with his practical advice that produced positive changes overnight in classrooms.
+His passion for helping teachers burned brightly until his last breath in February 2024.
+He was arguably the most sought-after speaker in education speaking to more than a million teachers worldwide.
+The March 2006 issue of Instructor named him one of the twenty most admired people in education along with Oprah Winfrey.
+His other awards included the Distinguished Secondary Teacher Award, Science Teacher Achievement Award, Valley Forge Teacher's Medal, the Horace Mann League Outstanding Educator Award, and the first-ever, 2012 Lifetime Achievement Award from the National Teachers Hall of Fame.

 Rosemary T. Wong was one of the first teachers selected as a Mentor teacher in California.
-She has received the Silicon Valley Distinguished Woman of Achievement Award, the Silicon Valley Woman of Influence Award, and the Southeastern Louisiana University and LSU Distinguished Alumni Awards.
+She has received the Silicon Valley Distinguished Woman of Achievement and Woman of Influence Awards and the Southeastern Louisiana University and LSU Distinguished Alumni Awards.

-Their book, THE First Days of School, is the most recognized book in education and has been used to transform classrooms around the world.
-They have produced a full array of materials that focus on teacher and student success-DVDs, CDs, books, and an exciting eLearning course.
-They have written hundreds of articles, many of which can be found at iWong2Learn.com.
+She is responsible for keeping their legacy alive and thriving in classrooms around the world.
+Their book, THE First Days of School, is the most recognized book in education.
+They have produced a full array of materials that focus on teacher and student success.

-A portion of the sales from THE First Days of School funds The First Days of School Foundation, which has built and sustains a school with over 500 K-12 students in a remote region in Cambodia.
+A portion of the sales from THE First Days of School funds The First Days of School Foundation, which has built and sustains a school with over 1000 K-12 students in a remote region in Cambodia.
 Information about the school can be found at www.FDSFoundation.org.